Ellison Hawks: Life and work

-After the war, he pursued a career in writing and joined Meccano run by Frank Hornby later becoming its advertising manager in 1921.
+After the war, he pursued a career in writing and joined Meccano run by Frank Hornby, becoming its advertising manager in 1921.
 Hawks worked as a general editor of Amalgamated Press from 1936 to 1940.
 He published a wide range of books and articles in periodicals.
+Hawks was the author of a book on the Austin A40 Somerset published in 1955.

 He married Edna Fawcett and they had a son and two daughters.